imperviousinc/beacon-ios/Docs/checklist-for-new-user-facing-features.md

   * Should it go on the What's New page? (to tell the users)
   * Should it be documented?
-  * Have you told These Weeks in Mobile Firefox?
+  * Have you told These Weeks in Mobile Beacon?
   * Have you told Marketing?

 ### Have you found something you should do for other features, but isn't on this checklist?